On the Cover

 Join me as I wander down memory lane for a jaunt and explore what’s next in this anniversary issue of Elements For A Healthier Life Magazine.

 Elements For A Healthier Life Magazine was published as a digital magazine from May 2016 to the May/June 2018 issue.
 The program used to display the publication on the internet was used to design the layout.
-In converting the digital editions to .pdf format, some of the layout elements were altered and misaligned.
+In converting the digital editions to pdf format, some of the layout elements changed and become misaligned.

 Publisher & Editor

 "I celebrate my son's life, not dwell on his death."